 We report four main empirical findings.
 The first three, respectively corresponding with (i), (ii), and (iii), concern the relationship between different utility notions and respondents' introspections about how they answered the SWB question.
-The last addresses heterogeneity: the extent to which the SWB questions relate to the same utility notion across sociodemographic groups.
+The last addresses heterogeneity.
 While all four main findings suggest caution when using existing SWB questions as proxies for any of the commonly assumed utility notions, each is accompanied by additional findings that also hint at ways to improve existing measures.

 First, using the weights on life domains elicited in our survey, we broadly replicate past findings from the literature, discussed in Section II, that explores the relationship between choice (real or stated) and SWB.
-In particular, that literature finds that choice-based and SWB-based marginal rates of substitution (MRSs) are correlated yet different.
-Using our survey-elicited weights in place of the SWB-based MRSs used previously, we find a similar magnitude of correlation with stated-choice-based MRSs estimated in past work (Benjamin, Heffetz, Kimball, and Szembrot, 2014).
-This finding suggests that our survey-elicited weights may be reasonable proxies for the SWB-based MRSs.
-This and additional findings-e.g., that the weights are greater on domains that a SWB question explicitly asks about-make us more confident in our introspective methodology more generally.
+In particular, we find that the weights we elicit are correlated with marginal rates of substitution estimated from stated choices (from Benjamin, Heffetz, Kimball, and Szembrot, 2014), and the magnitude of this correlation is similar to that estimated in past work that elicited life-domain weights underlying SWB responses in a way that did not rely on introspection (Benjamin, Heffetz, Kimball, and Rees-Jones, 2014).
+These findings suggest that our survey-elicited weights may be reasonable proxies for the life-domain weights underlying SWB responses and are not merely rationalizations of the SWB responses.
+This and additional findings-e.g., that the weights are greater on domains that an SWB question explicitly asks about-make us more confident in our introspective methodology more generally.

 Second, on average across respondents, we find that none of the SWB measures we examine corresponds closely to lifetime, forward-looking, or flow utility.
 The three commonly used SWB measures resemble flow more than lifetime or forward-looking utility, but they seem to also put weight on the past and future.
 We also find that the five new SWB measures we study evoke a variety of distinct time-horizon profiles, some more and some less flow-like than the three commonly used measures.
-Like some of our results about life domains, this finding again suggests that by rewording SWB questions, researchers may be able to nudge respondents in the direction of a desired utility notion (in this case, a desired time-horizon profile).
+Similar to some of our results about life domains, this finding again suggests that by rewording SWB questions, researchers may be able to nudge respondents in the direction of a desired utility notion (in this case, a desired time-horizon profile).
 One finding we did not anticipate is that, among the eight SWB questions we study, a new question we authored about "personal well-being" evokes the most flow-like time-horizon profile.

-Third, regarding social circles, on average across respondents, the eight SWB measures we study look more similar to each other than they do with regard to time horizons.
+Third, with regard to social circles, on average across respondents, the eight SWB measures we study look more similar to each other than they do with regard to time horizons.
 Respondents report putting the highest weight on themselves and second highest on their immediate family, with wider social circles receiving less weight.
 Thus, our results suggest that the SWB measures capture neither exclusively self-centered nor exclusively family-centered utility but may be consistent with other-regarding utility.
 We again find that small changes to SWB-question wording can be very effective in causing respondents to adjust the weights in a predictable direction.
-For example, changing the wording of a SWB question from "personal" to "family" well-being yields dramatically more family-centered weight profiles.
+For example, changing the wording of an SWB question from "personal" to "family" well-being yields dramatically more family-centered weight profiles.
 We also again have some unexpected findings, such as that the standard "ladder" SWB question yields more self-centered weights than other standard SWB questions (life-satisfaction and happiness).